How we built this comparison

 Costa Rica is an adventure playground.
 Zip-lining over cloud forest canopy in Monteverde (200m above the jungle floor — $50–80), soaking in volcanic hot springs at Tabacón near Arenal ($60–100), white-water rafting the Pacuare River ($90–120), watching sloths at Manuel Antonio National Park ($18 entry), and exploring jungle trails where you'll spot monkeys, toucans, and poison dart frogs.
 The biodiversity is staggering — Costa Rica holds nearly 6% of the world's species in a country smaller than West Virginia.

 Hawaii's activities lean toward water and scenic experiences.
-World-class snorkeling at Molokini Crater or Hanauma Bay ($7.50 entry), surfing on the North Shore, helicopter tours over Kauai's Na Pali Coast ($250–350), the sunrise at Haleakala ($1 reservation + $30 park entry), driving the legendary Road to Hana, and hiking the Kalalau Trail.
+Internationally recognized snorkeling at Molokini Crater or Hanauma Bay ($7.50 entry), surfing on the North Shore, helicopter tours over Kauai's Na Pali Coast ($250–350), the sunrise at Haleakala ($1 reservation + $30 park entry), driving the legendary Road to Hana, and hiking the Kalalau Trail.
 The landscapes are otherworldly — active volcanoes, emerald cliffs, and some of the clearest water on Earth.

 The cultural difference is huge.
 Costa Rica is a foreign country — you'll navigate in Spanish (though English is widely spoken in tourist areas), use colones, and experience the genuine pura vida lifestyle that locals live and breathe.
 Kids especially get a lot out of the "we're in a different country" factor.
 Hawaii, while culturally distinct, is still the US — same currency, same language, same chain stores alongside the local culture.